RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

 ## Shortlist

-### Proposed Design: Plan G: Sparse Register Machine (SRM)
+### Proposed Design: Plan G: Minimal Instruction Set Computer (MISC)

-A portable register machine with very few visible registers.
+A MISC machine which aims to have a core of less than 100 lines of code.

-This plan is moderately easy to implement but factoring is not especially easy.
+This plan is very easy to implement but factoring is not especially easy.

-Performance is good and native compilation is possible.
-A simple versatile platform.

-For ongoing experiments see 'dev/fvm/x86/tvm.s'.
+For ongoing experiments see 'dev/fvm/c/qmisc.s'.

 This is now the front-runner for FVM 2.0.

-Other virtual machines could easily be virtualized on top of the SRM, so the adoption of this approach does not preclude the use of stack-based languages.
-Furthermore, the SRM itself could be virtualized on top of a MISC CPU although doing so is not immediately relevant here.
+Why?
+Quality (eliminate complexity and undefined behaviour).

+Quality matters more than performance.

+Quality requires simplicity.

 ### Proposed Design: Plan A: Improved Stack Machine

+Plan A is essentially rejected.
+However, it was interesting so it is listed here for future reference.

 A portable stack machine which is correct and robust by virtue of branching on failure.